thunderbird/webext-support/auxiliary-apis/SessionRestore/README.md

 This API is under active development and is subject to change.

+**Note: As of Thunderbird Beta 98, background scripts are only started after the session has been restored.
+This causes the onStartupSessionRestore event to block your add-on from starting, as it no longer sees the event.**

 # Usage

 Add the [SessionRestore API](https://github.com/thundernest/addon-developer-support/tree/master/auxiliary-apis/SessionRestore) to your add-on.
 Your `manifest.json` needs an entry like this: